At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • physiotherapy;

-• treatment of premenstrual syndrome drugs.
+• treatment of premenstrual syndrome with drugs.

 Psychotherapy